 EPA will update the dataset several times in August and September based on information from facilities.
 EPA plans to publish the quality-checked 2021 dataset in October 2022.

 Is the preliminary dataset complete?

-The dataset is not complete.
-We plan to update the preliminary dataset several times in response to late submissions and revisions submitted by facilities.
-The 2020 dataset made available in October 2021, will be the basis for the 2020 TRI National Analysis.
+No, the preliminary dataset is not complete.
+EPA will update the preliminary dataset several times in response to late submissions and revisions submitted by facilities.
+The 2021 dataset made available in October 2022, will be the basis for the 2021 TRI National Analysis.

-When will the 2020 TRI data be available in the other online TRI tools, such as TRI Explorer and the TRI Homepage Search?
+When will the 2021 TRI data be available in the other online TRI tools, such as TRI Explorer and the TRI Toxics Tracker?

 Have any data quality checks been performed on the data?

 Facilities use online software called TRI-MEweb to submit TRI data.
-TRI-MEweb includes many automated data quality checks that help facilities catch common mistakes and submit high-quality data.
+TRI-MEweb includes many automated data quality checks that help facilities catch common mistakes and submit data of optimal quality.
 EPA is now conducting additional data quality checks on submitted data.
 If EPA or a facility detect an error on a submitted TRI reporting form, the facility is required to submit a revised form.

 - TRI Search - View TRI facility-level data in an easy-to-use format that includes charts and graphs.
 This is the recommended Envirofacts search option for new TRI users and those who want to quickly access a facility's data in the most user-friendly format.